Nova Scotia

 "I'm here to tell you the Nova Scotia NDP is on the rise," Chender told a cheering crowd at the party's election celebration in Dartmouth.

-The Liberals were heading to one of their worst showings in history, and even Liberal Leader Zach Churchill faced a difficult battle to hold on to his own riding of Yarmouth.
+The Liberals had one of their worst showings in history, and even Liberal Leader Zach Churchill lost his own seat in the riding of Yarmouth, defeated by PC challenger Nick Hilton.

-The party, which went into the election with 14 seats after two of its MLAs crossed the floor to the PCs, were leading or elected in just four ridings by midnight.
+The party, which went into the election with 14 seats after two of its MLAs crossed the floor to the PCs, was elected in just two ridings.

 In a speech to supporters in Yarmouth, Churchill thanked candidates for their tenacity and care for their communities.